freeradical13/freeradical13.github.io/index.md

 1. Count the number of cells per square in a few of the squares.
 1. Take the average of these counts.
 1. Multiply the average by 10<sup>4</sup> to calculate the approximate number of cells per mL.

+### Hematotoxylin and Eosin staining

+[Hematotoxylin and Eosin (H&E) staining][] is used to visualize tissues (or adherent, spread out cells) with bright-field microscopes and often used on biopsies.
+Hematoxylin binds to nucleic acids and stains purple.
+Eosin (combined with Orange G) stains cytoplasmic material in a lighter purple.
+This stain helps to visualize the concentration of cells.

+A Papanicolaou stain ([pap stain][]) is an H&E stain used as part of a pap smear to help detect cancerous cells.
+The stain is evaluated by comparing the concentration of cells to an expected concentration.

+### Lipid Fluorescent Dye Labeling

+Lipid fluorescent dye labeling is a staining procedure which uses lipophillic, fluorescent dyes that preferentially intercalate into different organelle membranes.
+[Carbocyanine][] is a fluorophore that preferentially intercalates in membranes such as the Endoplasmic Reticulum.

+### Immunohistochemistry

+[Immunohistochemistry][] (IHC, or [immunofluorescence][]) uses an antibody that targets something in the cell and couples the antibody to a fluorophore (together called a fluorescent antibody).
+Example fluorophores are Alexa488 (emits green when excited by blue), Alexa568 (emits red when excited by yellow/green), fluorescein (emits red when excited by yellow/green), and rhodamine (emits red when excited by yellow/green).

+Indirect immunohistochemistry uses a "primary antibody" or anti-A (with anti- standing for antibody and A being the antigen or target cellular structure) along with a "secondary antibody" that binds to the primary antibody.
+The secondary antibody has the fluorophore attached.
+This technique is popular because the process of creating an antibody with fluorophore is not simple and yet that fluorescent antibody has a generic target of the primary antibody rather than the specific antigen targeted with the primary antibody which may be separately made.

+Direct immunohistochemistry uses a single antibody with fluorophore.
+Although it lacks some of the benefits of indirect immunohistochemistry and generally shows a dimmer image, it is generally faster.

+[Immunocytochemistry][] (ICC) is immunohistochemistry applied to cultures with most of the extracellular matrix removed.

+[Bovine Serum Albumin][] (BSA) is a protein used as a blocking buffer which binds non-specific binding sites and increases the chances that antibodies will only bind to antigens of interest.

 ### Electrophoresis